lsoikher/ogi/wp-content/plugins/woocommerce-auto-added-coupons-pro/readme.txt

 4. Additionals restrictions based on shipping or payment method or the customer

 == Changelog ==

+= 2.5.2.2 =
+* (PRO) FIX: Documentation url
+* (PRO) FIX: Forgot to raise version number, causing a permanent 'An update is available'

+= 2.5.2.1 =
+* (PRO) FIX: Duplicate products at free product selection

+= 2.5.2 =
+* (PRO) FEATURE: Free product selection using checkboxes / numeric inputs
+* (PRO) FIX: Free product selection fails if coupon code contains a space
+* (PRO) FIX: CSS for column system used by the free product selection
+* DOCUMENTATION: Added the API part to the documentation (work in progress)

+= 2.5.1 =
+* FIX: Draft settings not being saved
+* FIX: PHP < 5.5 compatibility
+* FIX: Abstract_WJECF_Plugin log function
+* INTERNAL: Functions add_action_once / add_filter_once.
+To guarantee execution only once.
+* INTERNAL: Updated the API example; also usable from CLI
+* INTERNAL: Created Sanitizer for form data handling
+* INTERNAL: Reorganised coupon meta handling ( Abstract_WJECF_Plugin::admin_coupon_meta_fields )

+= 2.5.0 =
+* (PRO) FEATURE: Auto update!
+* (PRO) FEATURE: Checkbox 'Allow applying coupon when invalid'
+* (PRO) FEATURE: Custom message when applying a coupon which does not yet validate
+* FEATURE: Settings page
+* FEATURE REMOVED: Experimental feature 'Allow when minimum spend not reached' (Use 'Allow applying coupon when invalid' instead)
+* COSMETIC: Products tab is now 'Free Products' tab.
+Moved other items to the 'Usage restriction'-tab
+* FIX: Issue with 'Allow discount on cart with excluded items'
+* FIX: Notice if a free product without weight is added/removed to/from the cart
+* FIX: Deprecation notice in WJECF_AutoCoupon::sort_auto_coupons
+* INTERNAL: Introduced 'allow_overwrite_coupon_values'

+= 2.4.3 =
+* FIX: Customer selector WooCommerce 3.0.0 compatibility

+= 2.4.2.1 =
+* FIX: WooCommerce < 2.7 compatibility

+= 2.4.2 =
+* FIX: Invalid calculation of subtotal/quantity of matching product since WC 3.0.0
+* FIX: Missing "PRODUCT AND/OR" selector on Admin since WC 3.0.0 (Javascript)
+* FIX: WooCommerce version detection if woocommerce is not installed in /wp-content/plugins/woocommerce directory

+= 2.4.1 =
+* (PRO) FIX: Product selector compatability with select2 v4 (WooCommerce 3.0)

+= 2.4.0 =
+* FIX: WooCommerce 3.0.0 Compatibility
+* INTERNAL: Also load textdomain from WP_LANG_DIR/woocommerce-jos-autocoupon/woocommerce-jos-autocoupon-LOCALE.mo

+= 2.3.7.5 =
+* FIX: Limit usage to cheapest discounting the wrong product when the quantity of cheapest product was greater than 1.

+= 2.3.7.4 =
+* FIX: Combining add-to-cart and apply_coupon in a single querystring

+= 2.3.7.3 =
+* FIX: Invalid usage of get_plugin_data

+= 2.3.7.2 =
+* FIX: Backwards compatibility with WooCommerce < 2.5.0
+* INTERNAL: Introducing WJECF_WC() to maintain backwards compatibility

+= 2.3.7.1 =
+* (PRO) FIX: Bug in 'Limit discount to'

+= 2.3.7 =
+* PERFORMANCE: Admin could hang in some occasions on a jQuery-selector
+* FIX: Suppresed warnings were displayed by the Query Monitor plugin if pro files are missing
+* FIX: WPML Compatibility
+* FIX: Invalid textdomain in woocommerce_coupon_error (Thanks, 7o599)
+* (PRO) FIX: 'Limit discount to' skipped non-matching products on cart % discount
+* (PRO) FEATURE: Limit discount to every nth (matching) item in the cart

+= 2.3.6 =
+* FIX: Compatibility with WooCommerce < 2.3.0 for coupon by url
+* COSMETIC: On the admin page, moved AND/OR selector near the product/categories input
+* (PRO) FEATURE: Filter matching products by custom field.

 = 2.3.5 =
 * (PRO) FIX: Workaround for missing WooCommerce 2.6.3 constant WC_ROUNDING_PRECISION